Skip to Content

 In fact, a study at the University of Cambridge found that children’s money habits are formed by the time they’re 7 years old.

-Teaching Kids with ADHD About Money and Financial Responsibility #ADHDKids
+Understanding ADHD and Financial Responsibility

-With so much effort going into these day to day tasks, teaching your kids about money may end up on the back burner.
+With so much effort going into these day-to-day tasks, teaching your kids about money may end up on the back burner.
+So, it’s important to stop and think about little things you can do each day to teach financial responsibility.

 Some concepts about money to teach your child